 EDF is also working with powerful food companies to drive more optimized fertilizer use and soil conservation measures across U.S. farms.
-Murphy-Brown, the livestock production subsidiary of Smithfield Foods, is a major supplier of pork products sold to Walmart.
+Smithfield Foods is a major supplier of pork products sold to Walmart.
 Forty percent of U.S. corn acres are used to grow animal feed, so there are a lot of opportunities for significant improvements in the sustainability of corn and soybeans by working with protein companies.
 Smithfield is working with EDF to demonstrate to grain farmers in its supply chain, both locally in North Carolina and across the Midwest, how innovative fertilizer application practices and soil health improvements can benefit their yield, reduce input costs, and protect natural resources.

 You’re not the one using the fertilizer or managing soils, but you do choose where to buy and source your ingredients.
 This gives you leverage: You can tell suppliers you want agricultural products that were grown more sustainably, and they’ll comply.
 But while they might not have the resources to figure out how to accomplish that on their own, you do.
 You can make a big impact by collaborating with retailers, grain buyers and farmers to help everyone understand the benefits of change, and how to get started.
 In the end, you could help remove millions of tons of greenhouse gases from the air and clean up the water you need for operations.
 The consumers who love your brands will thank you!